Why is using Welsh at work important?

 Bangor's Canolfan Bedwyr provide a suite of Welsh language skills development courses for people working in education as well as courses which are open to all.

 It’s easier than ever to learn Welsh.
 Whether you want to learn online, attend an evening class or follow an intensive residential course, there’s something for you.
-Find out more with Welsh for Adults.
+Find out more with Learn Welsh.

 There are 23 Mentrau Iaith/Welsh Language Initiatives across Wales providing opportunities for all ages across the country to use the Welsh language.